Past Research Staff and PhD Students

 Dr Thomas Barnes

 Tom completed an Honours degree and a PhD in the Gillanders laboratory.
 For his PhD he used natural tags and satellite telemetry to investigate the structure and connectivity of populations of mulloway (Sciaenid).
-He now works for the Australian Antarctic Division in Hobart and now works for NSW DPI based at Port Stephens.
+He has worked for the Australian Antarctic Division in Hobart and now works for NSW DPI based at Port Stephens.

 Dr Ali Bloomfield

 Ali undertook her Honours and PhD in the Gillanders laboratory.
 Her PhD research focused on experimental validations and ecological investigations in estuarine fish using stable isotopes.
 After completing her PhD she obtained a teaching qualification.

 Matias came to Australia from Argentina to undertake his PhD research.
 He worked on a rapid assessment of ecological risks of the piked spur dog in southeastern Australia.
 Matias undertook several postdoctoral positions in North America before returning to Australia.
 He has held government research positions in Victoria and Queensland and is currently based in Western Australia at WA Fisheries.